 Darwinistic process.
-And thus the wall of separation between the holy and the profane fell away; the chasm between the sacred and the common was filled in; idolatries were now taken as the religions of the nations; and, together with the sacred writings of other people, the sacred books of Israel were tested by the touchstone of all profane literature.
-Our theologians then dispersed into four different tents of science: There was a science of philology, and henceforth its priests would take notice of Semitic literature: there was an ethnical science, and the science of religions should henceforth be known as its subdivision; there was a science of psychology. and under its auspices religious feeling would be investigated: and, finally, there was a science of philosophy, whose task it now became to furnish a philosophy of religion.
-Thus alongside of, and over against, sacred theology, there arose an entirely other and separate science, no longer of God, but of religion.
-And the grievance of the church of Christ is, that this brand-new "science of religion" committed the lamentable act of dishonestly announcing itself by the old name of "theology," and, while expelling sacred theology, which it had at first ignored, altogether from the domain of the statefaculty, now carries itself as though it were the only lawful tenant, yea, owner, of the ancient sacred house.
-Hence our complaint against you, who, as our brethren making confession of the name of Jesus, have cooperated to effect this change, is not merely that you have mutilated theology and have allowed it to be falsified; but much more that, by the abandonment of dogmatics and practical theology, you have allowed the heart and the brain of the sancta theologia to be removed, in order, as a soulless munmy embalmed with spices, to have it laid away in the modern sarcophagus.
+And thus the wall of separation between the holy and the profane fell away; the chasm between the sacred and the common was filled in; idolatries were now taken as the religions of the nations; and, together with the sacred writings of other people, the sacred books of Israe were tested by the touchstone of all profane literature.
+Our theologians then dispersed into four different tents of science There was a science of philology, and henceforth its priests would take notice of Semitic literature; there was an ethnica science, and the science of religions should henceforth be known as its subdivision; there was a science of psychology and under its auspices religious feeling would be investigated and, finally, there was a science of philosophy, whose task i now became to furnish a philosophy of religion.
+Thus along side of, and over against, sacred theology, there arose an en tirely other and separate science, no longer of God, but o religion.
+And the grievance of the church of Christ is, tha this brand-new "science of religion" committed the lamenta ble act of dishonestly announcing itself by the old name o "theology," and, while expelling sacred theology, which had at first ignored, altogether from the domain of the state faculty, now carries itself as though it were the only lawfi tenant, yea, owner, of the ancient sacred house.
+Hence or complaint against you, who, as our brethren making confe sion of the name of Jesus, have cooperated to effect this chang is not merely that you have mutilated theology and have a lowed it to be falsified; but much more that, by the abando ment of dogmatics and practical theology, you have allow the heart and the brain of the sancta theologia to be remove in order, as a soulless mummy embalmed with spices, to ha it laid away in the modern sarcophagus.

-See, my brethren, in the name of the Lord, this pains us;
+See, my brethren, in the name of the Lord, this pains 1